-- 1st Year- 11 Days
+- 1st Year 11 Days

-- 2nd Year- 12 Days
+- 2nd Year 12 Days

-- 3rd Year- 14 Days
+- 3rd Year 14 Days

-- 4th Year- 15 Days
+- 4th Year and beyond 15 Days

 Employees must exhaust PDO before unpaid leave can be taken.
-Employees working their calendar year may carry over a maximum of five (5) PDO's.
+Employees working their calendar year may carry over a maximum of five (5) PDO.
 For employees who complete their calendar year, any days accrued beyond five (5) may be sold back to the district (at the district's discretion) at the end of each school year at a rate of \$100 per day (pro-rated for employees working less than 8 hours/day).
-Buy-backs will occur after June 30 each year.
-If school is closed for more than five (5) scheduled work days and salary/wages are paid for the unscheduled closed days, unused PDO in excess of five (5) days.
+Buy-backs will occur after June 30 each year and are typically paid out on or around July 15th.
+If school is closed for more than five (5) scheduled work days and salary/wages are paid for the unscheduled closed days, unused PDO in excess of five (5) days will be forfeited at the rate of one day forfeited PDO for each day closed in excess of five (5) days.
 Forfeited PDO will not be paid or carried over.